joshua-a-jones/game-of-life/README.md

 to install all project dependencies.

 ### `npm start`
-This will automatically build the project and start it with live-server at [http://localhost:8080](http://localhost:8080)
+This will automatically build the project in development mode and start it with live-server at [http://localhost:8080](http://localhost:8080)

 ### `npm run build`
 This will build the project for production in the `dist` folder.